gboehl/econpizza/README.rst

     from econpizza import *

     # load the example.
 The steady state is automatically solved for
+    # example_nk is nothing else but the path to the yaml, hence you could also use `filename = 'path_to/model.yaml'`
     mod = parse(example_nk)

     # get the steady state as an initial state